nodiscc/toolbox/DOC/SNIPPETS.md

 git review staged changes (but not committed yet) `git diff --cached`

+git show differences between two branches for one file: `git diff master -- file`

+git show changed files between 2 commits: `git diff --name-only commit1...commit2`

+git show diff between tips of two branches `git diff branch1..branch2`

+git show diff between tip of branch and common ancestor with other branch `git diff branch1...branch2`

 git auto prune remote branches `fetch.prune = true`

 git update (pull) all submodules `git submodule update --recursive --init`

 git pick only part of a given commit `cherry-pick -n <commit>; git reset; git add -p <file>`

-git show differences between two branches for one file: `git diff master -- file`

 Doing `git remote set-url --add --push <remote_name> <url>` adds a pushurl for a given remote, which overrides the default URL for pushes.
 However, you may add multiple pushurls for a given remote, which then allows you to push to multiple remotes using a single git push